Quirky Sheffield

 • Product Form: Paperback

-Drawing on archive material as well as his own, extensive, local knowledge Robert Nicholls presents a fresh look at Sheffield - from a slightly different angle – as he delves into lesser known but fascinating tales from the city’s past.
-Quirky Sheffield celebrates the unusual and often strange history of Sheffield and its characters over the years.
+Drawing on archive material as well as his own extensive local knowledge, Robert Nicholls presents a fresh look at Sheffield, delving into lesser-known but fascinating tales from the city’s past.
+Quirky Sheffield celebrates the city’s unusual and often strange history and its characters over the years.
 This fascinating insight into Sheffield will be of interest to all those who want to know more about the city’s quirky history.

-Robert Nicholls is a local author living in Greater Manchester who has written books on Greater Manchester and Staffordshire.
+Robert Nicholls is a local author living in Greater Manchester who has written books on Greater Manchester, Sheffield, Staffordshire and Lancashire.